-If you’ve flipped through a magazine or browsed social media lately, chances are you’ve stumbled upon a slick-looking infographic.
+If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 While they come in various shapes and sizes, the best infographics out there have one thing in common: they combine visuals and text to communicate an idea, insight, or information.